StephenCleary/ArcDb/doc/storage-engine/garbage-collection.md

 ## GC Trigger

-The [database header](./file-formats/database.md#database-header) tracks the number of free pages (the size of the FP set) and the total numer of folios in the Database.
+The [database header](./file-formats/database.md#database-header) tracks the number of free pages (the size of the FFO set) and the total numer of folios in the Database.
 After the last [WAL](./file-formats/wal.md) is [Merged](./lazy-writer.md#merging-wal-files), the GC process checks whether a GC would be useful (e.g., database size could be reduced by 20% or more).
 If there are no Write Transactions waiting, the GC kicks off a GC Write Transaction.

 ## GC as a Write Transaction